Two Factor Authentication

 page last edited on 29 August 2018

-You’ll need to set up the following paramethers:
+You will need to set up the following paramethers:

 API key : Specify the APY key from your Authy.com account.